Applying for Category 1 ClubGRANTS in the Northern Beaches LGA

 - You can search for these Clubs on ClubGRANTS online.

 - Or proceed to a Club’s Category 1 application via their website listed below

 Preference will be given to projects and programs that:

 - Are delivered by locally based organisations that benefit residents of the Northern Beaches

 - Meet the Local Priorities for the Northern Beaches (listed at the end of this document)

 - Applications are centrally assessed to limit applicants making multiple applications for the same project.

-For more information please contact the Club/s you are proposing to lodge an application to.
+For more information please contact the Club/s you would like to apply to.

 Balgowlah RSL Club

 Club Totem, Manly Warringah Masonic & Community Club